thai-nm/thai-nm/README.md

 #### 🌱 Things I am currently working on:
-- Finish my Computer Science at University of Engineering and Technology, Vietnam National University
+- Finish my Computer Science program at University of Engineering and Technology, Vietnam National University
-- Discovering Cloud technologies and DevOps tools
+- Discovering Cloud technologies and DevOps career

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day